Einstein on the Beach: In popular culture

 The title was used as inspiration for the 1994 Counting Crows song "Einstein on the Beach (For an Eggman)".

 Excerpts were used as background music for several shots in season 3, episode 5 (2017) of the Mr. Robot television series.

-In the episode "Out With Dad" of the TV series Frasier, the title character, an opera lover, says, "You see, there's a stunning woman who comes to the opera on the same nights we do.
+In the episode "Out with Dad" of the TV series Frasier, the title character, an opera lover, says, "You see, there's a stunning woman who comes to the opera on the same nights we do.
 She has the box right across from ours.
 We've flirted a bit from a distance.
 I have laughed with her during Figaro, cried with her during Tosca.
 I even had a dream about her during Einstein on the Beach."

 Excerpts from the movement "Knee Play 1" are played during a montage sequence in the 2005 Alex Gibney documentary film Enron: The Smartest Guys in the Room.

 An edited version of "Knee Play 1" was also used in the launch advertisement for Orange S.A. in 1994.

 At the 2013 Drum Corps International World Championship, the first-place winners, Carolina Crown, earned a perfect score in the brass section when they performed parts of "Knee Play 3", "Trial/Prison", "Spaceship", and "Knee Play 5".

 Among the works of Peter Schickele's fictitious alter ego P.D.Q.
 Bach is one called Einstein on the Fritz (S. E=mc2).
+Schickele was a friend of Philip and was a Juilliard classmate of his.

+Helen Pickett's 2012 When Love created on the Dance Theatre of Harlem uses Knee Play 5.